luyotw/fxhash-features-manager/README.md

 ```
 let featureValue = featureA.getValue()
 ```
+You can also use `FxhashFeaturesManager.getFeatureValue()` to get features' values without obtaining multiple `FxhashFeature` objects, which is the recommended pratice (see below).

 > Note: if the sum of the probabilities is not equal to 1, it will trigger a warning with `console.log()`

 ### Debug